Train up to share your story with the media, at ataxia training events, or by representing ataxia patients with the NHS - and much more Read more

 All because the general public don't understand their symptoms.

-If you want to stop people with ataxia being mistreated by their employers; mistakenly kept overnight in airports or prison cells; told they can't achieve anything in life; refused alcohol while sober; denied welfare because their symptoms fluctuate; kicked out of bars and clubs while out with their mates; assumed to be cognitively impaired because they use a wheelchair; be accused of lying and - perhaps worst of all, be misdiagnosed - then help people become ataxia aware.
+If you want to stop people with ataxia being mistreated by their employers; mistakenly kept overnight in airports or prison cells; told they can't achieve anything in life; refused alcohol while sober; denied welfare because their symptoms fluctuate; kicked out of bars and clubs while out with their mates; assumed to be cognitively impaired because they use a wheelchair; accused of lying and - perhaps worst of all, be misdiagnosed - then help people our public become ataxia aware.

-If you collaborate with Ataxia UK to raise awareness, you're in for a winner.
+If you collaborate with Ataxia UK to raise awareness, you're in for a winner:

-Spreading the word doesn't always mean leafleting shoppers in the street - it can be done in many ways that often double up as fun.
+Spreading the word doesn't always mean leafleting shoppers in the street - it can be done in many ways, that often double up as fun.
 Click on the boxes below to find a way you can raise awareness of ataxia, no matter who or where you are in the world.
 Or, better yet, sign up to our Ambassadors Project (launching in 2019) to train up and become an official spokesperson for the charity.

 Share information on the condition with your healthcare professional.Read more